ui-libraries/Web-Mapping-Intro/README.md

 renderChart(); // creates the total acres burned chart
 ```

 If you save your code and refresh your map, you will see an error message (`Uncaught (in promise) Error: Element not found`) in the web console.
 This is because we still need write an html div to create the chart element.
 Towards the top of our index.html document, right beneath the html code that defines the temporal legend, let's add some new code to create the chart element with the id of "chart".
-Also take note of the defined div classes.
-These identifiers will become important in just a bit, when we style this element with some more css.
+This id will become important in just a bit, when we style this element with some more css.

 ```html
 <!-- the map -->